ADM228/SNES-FM/README.md

 ## Usage in your projects

-This project is very much incomplete so i can't exactly recommend using it yet, but if you really need to, it is licensed under the zlib license, a copy of which is [included with the project](LICENSE).
+This project is very much incomplete so i can't exactly recommend using it yet, but if you really need to, it is licensed under the zlib license (except for any demo songs as of right now (policy might change)), a copy of which is [included with the project](LICENSE).
 The configuration guide can be found [here](docs/configuration.md).

 ## Development & testing